BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/try-nexus.md

 The notebooks used for this tutorial are maintained in the Nexus GitHub repository under `/docs/src/main/paradox/docs/getting-started/notebooks`.

-To clone the repository, you will need to install @link:[Git](https://git-scm.com/){ open = new } (if not already present on your system), then open the terminal, navigate to your preferred location, and type:
+To clone the repository, you will need to install @link:[Git](https://git-scm.com/){ open=new } (if not already present on your system), then open the terminal, navigate to your preferred location, and type:

 ```bash
 git clone https://github.com/BlueBrain/nexus.git